nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ## Introduction

 **_25HoursADay_** is a scheduling application optimized for users via a convenient yet powerful Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, **_25 hours a day_** can schedule your tasks and events faster than traditional GUI apps.
+If you can type fast, **_25HoursADay_** can schedule your tasks and events faster than traditional GUI applications.

 ## Foreword

-25HoursADay is targeted towards students from National University of Singapore (NUS).
-This user guide is designed to provide documentation for potential users who will use 25HoursADay on a day-to-day basis.
+**_25HoursADay_** is targeted towards students from National University of Singapore (NUS).
+This user guide is designed to provide documentation for potential users who will use **_25HoursADay_** on a day-to-day basis.
 This document will provide a step-by-step guide to show you how to access following features of the program:

 1)	View available commands of the program
 2)	Add tasks and events to the program
 3)	View your personalized calendar and the items available